 Sherry Flint (founder & president) volunteered at a nursing home before she could drive and has been volunteering in various capacities ever since.
 She is trained in Hospice and spiritual formation.
 She and her husband, Sandy, have shared their home with others, experiencing both the challenges and enjoying the rewards, for over 30 years.
 Most of all, Sherry enjoys continuing to learn and grow in the art of loving, gratitude, hospitality, generosity, and authenticity.

 Timothy Kimpton (treasurer) was born in Montana, and grew up in Colorado.
 His parents instilled in him a lifelong love of the outdoors and winter.
 In his multi-faceted career, he spent nearly thirteen years in the Army, worked for approximately eleven years as a machinist and production supervisor, five years in retail men’s wear, and nearly two years as a goldsmith.
 In 2002, he graduated from the University of Maine School of Law.
 He is an attorney with Gallagher, Villeneuve and DeGeer, in Damariscotta, where he focuses on family law and all aspects of estate planning and preservation.
-Tim and his wife Marcia live in Waldoboro, where they enjoy spending time with grandchildren, camping, bicycle riding, and playing in the snow.
+Tim now lives in Portland, where he enjoys spending time with close friends and grandchildren, hiking, bicycle riding, and playing in the snow.

 Ellen Barnum (secretary) was born and raised in Connecticut, where she earned a degree in graphic design from the University of Hartford.
 She lived out west with her husband, Wilt, and three sons for many years before moving to Maine in 2006, drawn back east by love for New England and, particularly, the Maine Coast.
 She has worked in graphic design, the airline industry, for an architectural design firm, in banking, and now works as a real estate paralegal with Gallagher Villeneuve & DeGeer, PLLC in Damariscotta.
 She originally came to be associated with Inn Along the Way as the recording secretary for the Board of Directors, a role which she still holds, and is honored to join the Board as a member.